Saiful-Codes/ML-Projects/README.md

 * Streamlit
 * Jupyter Notebook

----

 ## Project Structure

-Each project follows a clean and organized structure, typically including:
+Each project follows a clean and modular structure, typically including:

-* `data/` for datasets (not tracked if large)
+* `data/` for datasets (large files excluded via .gitignore)
-* `notebooks/` for experimentation
+* `notebooks/` for experimentation and analysis
 * `src/` for modular Python scripts
 * `models/` for trained model artifacts (ignored if large)
-* `README.md` for project-specific documentation
 * `requirements.txt` for dependency management

----
+* Project-specific `README.md` for documentation

+This structure emphasizes reproducibility, clarity, and maintainability.

 ## Objective

-The goal of this repository is to:
+The objective of this repository is to:

-* Strengthen practical Machine Learning skills
+* Strengthen applied Machine Learning and Deep Learning skills
-* Build industry-relevant, portfolio-ready projects
+* Build industry-relevant, portfolio-ready systems
-* Practice structured experimentation and reproducibility
+* Practice structured experimentation and performance evaluation
-* Demonstrate model evaluation and performance optimization
+* Develop deployable ML pipelines
-* Prepare for advanced research and professional roles in AI/ML
+* Prepare for advanced research and professional AI/ML roles

----

 ## Author

 Saiful Islam Shihab

-Bachelor of Computer Science
+Bachelor of Computer Science (Artificial Intelligence Major)

 La Trobe University